Setting.

 Adelaide Hills

-So, yes, I writing about the heavily treed Adelaide Hills when South Australia is mostly outback.
-The people in the Hills live above the city.
+It may seem strange I am writing about the heavily treed Adelaide Hills after explaining South Australia is mostly outback.

 There are a surprising number of magnificent mansions in the Adelaide Hills, so inventing another one is not a great stretch of the truth.